 Figures and statistics

-If you want to see where Ghent University stands in relation to the figures for Flanders and Belgium, you can compare these below with the statistics provided by the Flemish service for animal welfare (in Dutch).
-You can find figures for the European Union here.
+If you want to know where UGent stands in comparison with Flemish, Belgian and European figures over the years, you can compare the figures below with statistics provided by the Flemish service for animal welfare (in Dutch) and the European Union.

 Numbers per species